Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of singers; Recorded1979

-The song is to be found already in Strekelj’s collection; it ca_n be divided into several sub-types (7), but commonly in A-D. What they all have in common is the tragic fate of a girl sent to a nunnery against her will by her parents after she had already an experience of this world.
+This song can be found in Štrekelj’s collection.
+It can be divided into seven sub-types, but commonly in A-D. What they all have in common is the tragic fate of a girl sent to a nunnery by her parents against her will after she already had an experience of this world.
 In 1238 a nunnery was founded at Velesovo, which name is mentioned in most of the variants.
-The background of the song comes probably still from Middle Ages.
+The background of the song likely comes from the Middle Ages.
 It may be assumed that the song could have originated in the 16th century, judging by the soft monastic tendency expressed in the disapproval of the parents forcing the daughter already at an early age into the nunnery.
-Velesovo was a rich convent near Kranj, it had plenty of land, and belonged under the Aquileian patriarchate.
-It was a place above all for daughters from the ranks of nobility, who were bringing here all their fortune.
+Velesovo was a rich convent near Kranj, it had plenty of land, and it belonged under the Aquileian patriarchate.
+It was a place, above all, for daughters from the ranks of nobility, who brought their good fortune here.
 This was regarded as a special honour.
-But evidently all of them did not think so, a certain girl (Barbka, Urška…) in our variant Micika, must already have had a taste of love and was probably forced to go to the nunnery.
-In most of the variants the girl takes her own life because she would not to be let out; but in the present variant from Primorsko the end is unusual: her mother-superior grants the request and allows her to leave the cloister.
+But evidently not all of them thought so.
+A certain girl (Barbka, Urška…) in our variant Micika, must already have had a taste of love and was probably forced to go to the nunnery.
+In most of the variants the girl takes her own life because she would not to be let out; but in the present variant from Primorska the end is unusual: her mother-superior grants the request and allows her to leave the cloister.
 The end Is thus not tragic, but this Is an exception rather than the rule.
 The song, sung in four parts, consists of four- verse stanzas of heptasyllables with anacrusis.

 SLP IV, s.No.
 215/147